Page 527 of 527

 Image

 Masterpieces are born in experiments. thank you for sharing!
-Sometimes I think I destroyed my part, but layer I managed to pull it to "ok" state as I treasure my "waisted " )) time.
+Sometimes I think I destroyed my part, but later I was managed to pull it to "ok" state, as I treasure my "wasted " )) time, now I try not to through things away, for some flowes.
 And if someone will ask, how I achieved this results I will reply it was absolutely chaotic accident ImageImageImage

 Sent from my SM-S9380 using Tapatalk